Signs of Pyrrhotite in Foundations: What Massachusetts and Connecticut Homeowners Need to Know

 2. Get a Core Sample Test

-The only way to officially confirm the presence of pyrrhotite is through core sampling, where a small piece of concrete is tested in a lab.
+The only way to officially confirm the presence of pyrrhotite is through core sampling, where core samples from the foundation concrete are tested in a lab.
 We can guide homeowners through the process of arranging a core test if necessary.

 3. Research Financial Assistance Programs